-Most distributions you receive from your qualified retirement plan or deferred annuity contract before you reach age $59\frac{1}{2}$ are subject to an additional tax of 10%.
-The tax applies to the part of the distribution that you must include in gross income.
+Most distributions you receive from your qualified retirement plan or deferred annuity contract before you reach age 591⁄2 are subject to an additional tax of 10%.
+The tax applies to the taxable part of the distribution.

-For this purpose, a qualified retirement plan includes:
+For this purpose, a qualified retirement plan is:

-- 1) A qualified employee retirement plan,
+- 1) A qualified employee plan,

-- 2) A qualified annuity plan,
+- 2) A qualified employee annuity plan,

 - 3) A tax-sheltered annuity plan for employees of public schools or tax-exempt organizations, or

-- 4) An IRA, including a SIMPLE IRA.
+- 4) An IRA (other than an education IRA).

-25% rate on certain early distributions from SIM-PLE retirement accounts.
-Distributions from a SIM-PLE retirement account are subject to IRA rules and are includible in income when withdrawn.
-An early withdrawal is generally subject to a 10% penalty.
+25% rate on certain early distributions from SIMPLE IRA plans.
+An early withdrawal from a SIMPLE IRA is generally subject to an additional tax of 10%.
 However, if the distribution is made within the first two years of participation in the SIMPLE plan, the additional tax is 25%.
-Your Form 1099-R should show distribution code "S" in box 7 if the 25% rate applies.
+Your Form 1099-R should show distribution code S in box 7 if the 25% rate applies.